Local Priority Access Status – Urgent Safety

 - You, or someone in your household, are currently being abused by a family member or by a former partner that you have not lived with in the past three months.

-- Your personal safety, or the safety of someone in your household, is under extraordinary threat and moving to a new home will make you safe.
+- Your personal safety, or the safety of someone in your household, is under ongoing or extraordinary threat and moving to a new home will make you safe.

 If this situation applies to you, please provide documents that help prove your personal safety is at risk.
 The documents can be letters from: